Multisets of finite intervals and a universal category of poset representations

 \subsection{Acknowledgements}

 The first named author is grateful to Ren\'e Marczinzik and Baptiste Rognerud for valuable comments on this work.
 He is also grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+Both authors wish to thank Volodymyr Mazorchuk for his interest in this work and for pointing out an error in a previous calculation.
+We thank an anonymous referee for several helpful comments.
 This work was supported by the Deutsche Forschungsgemeinschaft (SFB-TRR 358/1 2023 - 491392403).